Director of the United States Census Bureau: Chronology of Census Bureau leadership

 The following is a chronological list of those who supervised the Census of the United States.

 Secretaries of State

 The Secretary of State was the nominal director of the first five censuses, responsible for supervision and compilation of each U.S. marshal's tabulation.
 In reality, these cabinet officers did very little actual directing.
 The authorizing legislation for most early censuses was very specific, and the marshals oversaw the actual enumeration process.

 Superintending Clerks of the Census

 Beginning in 1840 and continuing for the succeeding three censuses, operations and oversight were directed by a superintending clerk of the census.
 Also, the Census Office shut down after it finished publishing the results of each census.
 Because of this, there were several periods in the nineteenth century in which there was no director.

 Superintendents of the Census

+The Census Bureau maintains biographies in their Agency History section.

 Directors of the Census Bureau

 The Census Bureau became a permanent agency in 1902.